smarterclayton/kubernetes/docs/design/secrets.md

 1. Describe the lifecycle of secrets
 2. Determine how/whether secrets interact with service accounts; are namespaces enough for the security scope?
 Can/should my security context affect what secrets I have access to?
-3. How will pods know when secret values change?
-Should there be a way to express that a pod which consumes a secret should be restarted when the secret changes?
+3. How will containers know when secret values change?
+Should there be a way to express that a container which consumes a secret should be restarted when the secret changes?

 ## Proposed Design